Subscribe and join our community of curious HR Professionals and Managers.

 Confirmation bias is the universal tendency to give more attention to data that confirms our personal beliefs or experiences — and ignoring information that casts doubts on our beliefs.

 For example, once again, executives may hold a view or opinion: poor management is the cause of high employee turnover.

 As a result, when interpreting reports, they may only pay attention to the information confirming these beliefs.
 And downplay the information threatening it.

 What you should do to avoid it: The goal is to approach gathering employee feedback with a completely open mind.
 You may have previous experience in this company (or a different one) which is valid.
 But survey results should be approached objectively, even if you see unsettling data.
 The ultimate goal of gathering employee feedback is to improve the employee experience.
 This cannot be achieved without first looking at the results honestly and impartially.

-Pro Tip: Solutions like Applauz Pulse Surveys serve to identify areas of improvement quickly.
-There's no need to waste hours making sense of the raw data.
-Survey data is distilled into clean, easy-to-read reports and dashboards, eliminating all the guesswork.
+Pro Tip: A Pulse Surveys tool helps HR identify areas of the workplace that need improvement.
+There's no need to waste time making sense of data.
+Survey results are distilled into clean, easy-to-read reports, eliminating all the guesswork.